nodejs/node-addon-api/doc/object_wrap.md

     Napi::FunctionReference* constructor = new Napi::FunctionReference();

-    // Create a peristent reference to the class constructor.
+    // Create a persistent reference to the class constructor.
 This will allow
     // a function called on a class prototype and a function
     // called on instance of a class to be distinguished from each other.
     *constructor = Napi::Persistent(func);